Pulse Of The Seas Review and Specifications

 - The Silk (Asian cuisine, one of the four dining rooms)

-- La Patisserie (specialty coffee & teas bar; offers fresh-made pastries and sweets)
+- La Patisserie (specialty coffee and teas bar; offers fresh-made pastries and sweets)

 - Wonderland Imaginative Cuisine